Ilya Kovalchuk: Marriage and children

 Kovalchuk met his future wife, Nicole Andrazajtis, in 2002 after being introduced by mutual friends.
 Nicole was a well known singer in Russia at the time and was part of the group Mirage.
 They married in 2008 at Church of Dormition in Russia.
 Together they have four children: daughters Karolina and Eva, born in 2005 and 2015; and sons Philipp and Artem, born in 2009 and 2010, respectively.

 Politics

 Kovalchuk is a member of Alexander Ovechkin's PutinTeam which was founded in 2017 to promote Vladimir Putin's 2018 presidential campaign.

 Playing career

-Early career
+Spartak Moscow

 As a youth, Kovalchuk played in the 1997 Quebec International Pee-Wee Hockey Tournament with Spartak Moscow.
 He later played for Vysshaya Liga club Spartak Moscow for two seasons before entering the NHL.
 Drafted by the Thrashers first overall in the 2001 NHL Entry Draft, he became the first Russian to be drafted first overall in the NHL's history.
 In club-level competition, Kovalchuk wore the number 17 as a tribute to Valeri Kharlamov, a Soviet superstar in the 1970s.